-The coal royalties comprise royalty interests in respect of thermal (electrical) coal produced from the Genesee Mine, the Sheerness Mine, the Paintearth Mine and the Highvale Mine.
-As a result of Alberta's climate leadership plan that is phasing out coal fired power generation, these four electrical coal royalties are not expected to produce beyond 2030, which is the deadline that the province has set.
-The Corporation also holds a royalty interest in respect of metallurgical coal produced from the Cheviot Mine, which the operator Teck Resources Limited ("Teck") has announced the closure of in 2021.
-All of the coal mines are located in Alberta, Canada.
+The coal royalties comprise royalty interests in respect of thermal (electrical) coal produced from the Genesee Mine and the Sheerness Mine.
+As a result of Alberta's climate leadership plan that is phasing out coal fired power generation, these four electrical coal royalties are not expected to produce beyond 2024.
+The coal mines are located in Alberta, Canada.

 The government of Alberta has publicly acknowledged that the province's new policy objective - to completely phase out coal-based electrical generation capacity by 2030 - will have a negative economic impact on certain stakeholders that made investments in its integrated coal electricity sector under previous policy regimes.
 It has therefore elected to provide transition payments to impacted electrical generation stations as a means of compensation for resulting stranded investments and to ensure continuing investor confidence in the province.
 After attempting unsuccessfully to seek positive engagement with the Alberta government, Altius announced in November 2018 the filing of a Statement of Claim against the governments of Alberta and Canada.
 The suit claims \$190 million in damages while describing actions that Altius believes were tantamount to expropriation of its royalty interest in the integrated Genesee Mine and power plant in Alberta.
 More particularly, the suit claims an unlawful taking of its property and undue interference with its economic interests.
-The Statement of Claim was subsequently served to both governments in early 2019 and continued to progress forward within the courts.
+On January 5, 2021, the Corporation announced by press release that a hearing took place before a Master of the Court in December, 2020 and that on January 4, 2021 the Master granted the application to dismiss the Statement of Claim on a summary basis and without a trial.
+Altius believes that this decision is in error and incorrectly applies the law on taking and constructive expropriation.
+Altius believes that it is entitled to a full hearing before a Justice of the Court, and Altius intends to appeal the decision to a Justice of the Court in the near future.